seanmpuckett/sai/docs/hello.md

 	object HelloWorld 0.1.0

-SAI is an object-oriented language, and in order to execute any code at all, you must create an object that contains and defines it.
+SAI is an object-oriented language, and in order to execute any code at all, you must create an object that contains and defines that code.
 SAI object definitions are saved as plain text files with the extension __.sai__, and each file defines one (and only one) object.

 Objects must have formal names that describe what kind of object it is, and should have version numbers (_SemVer_ numbers, to be specific).